theopn/dotfiles/deprecated/README.md

 ## Midnight Commander

 It's a decent file manager, especially when dealing with a large number of files.
 However, it's slow to launch, keybindings are atrocious, and features are generally not intuitive.
-For browsing directories quickly, I use [lf](), and when I need to bulk-rename files/directories, I prefer [Emacs Dired](https://www.gnu.org/software/emacs/manual/html_node/emacs/Dired.html) or [oil.nvim](https://github.com/stevearc/oil.nvim).
+For browsing directories quickly, I use [lf](../lf/lfrc), and when I need to bulk-rename files/directories, I prefer [Emacs Dired](https://www.gnu.org/software/emacs/manual/html_node/emacs/Dired.html) or [oil.nvim](https://github.com/stevearc/oil.nvim).

 ## Mutt

 It's the best CLI email client.
 But that doesn't say a lot these days where all emails are essentially embedded HTML websites.
 Even with `w3m` integration, I found myself not using Mutt at all as I always have Thunderbird open on my computer.

 ## Skhd & Yabai

 Trying to use a fully featured tiling WM emulator in macOS is like having a chihuahua and a grumpy cat in the same house (and yes, I have done that).
 They constantly argue about who should take priority, and I am tired of window layout breaking and disrupting my workflow (I also noticed slightly high CPU usage when using Yabai).
 I wish I can disable Quartz and give Yabai full control, but for now, I will have to settle for Raycast's "Maximize," "Left Half," and "First Two Thirds" commands.

-## Sway & Waybar

-My experience with Wayland was okay.
-I did not experience any bugs, and I found Sway to be a great replacement for the i3.
-However, using a tiling WM means you not only need a great tiling WM (a compositor for Wayland, I guess) but also tools that go with it, such as an app launcher, a status bar, a screenshot tool, etc. And it's the area where Wayland falls behind.
-Below are the tools I used with Sway, and frankly, I found none of them to be better than the X11 counterparts.

-- Clipman & wl-clipboard: Wayland clipboard utility (wl-clipboard) and terminal command-line clipboard history manager (clipman).
-- fzf: Fuzzy finder is needed to launch the [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop).
-- Gammastep: Redshift replacement
-- Grim & Slurp: Select a region in Wayland compositor (Slurp) and take a screenshot (Grim).
-- Waybar: Polybar replacement